arnemertz/online-compilers/index.md

 Online compilers can be useful tools to quickly compile a snippet of code without having to install a proper compiler on our computer.
 They can be especially useful to play with the newest language features, to share code snippets online or to compare different compilers.

 The following list provides information about available online compilers and their most important features.
 Support for other languages than C++ is available on many of the listed websites but not covered here.
 Depending on the versions of the compilers used, they support different versions of the C++ standard.
 See [this page](http://en.cppreference.com/w/cpp/compiler_support) for more detailed feature lists.
-Since C++17 is not fully standardized yet, it is marked with an asterisk, where (most of) the expected C++17 features are available.

 Besides mere compilation, most online compilers also execute the compiled program.
 The possibilities to parametrize the compilation via compiler flags, to pass command line/runtime parameters to the executed program and to provide input for standard input vary between the different compilers.